bfraser4/Project-2/README.md

 - Load: explains the final database, tables/collections, and why the topic was chosen at a professional level

 The Netflix DataFrame was created with the following columns: title, date_added, and rating.
 In addition, the IMDB DataFrame contained the Movie Name, Movie Rating, and Votes columns.
 Our final table had both Netflix and IMBD and included the following columns: title, Movie Rating, votes, date_added, and rating.
-Ultimately, we decided not to use the Disny+ data set because we found a discrepancy when we merged all of the DataFrame.
-Therefore, we decided only to merge the Netflix and IMBD DataFrames.
 We actively chose this topic as we felt finding movie datasets would be readily available.